nokia-drg-devs/android_device_nokia_DRG_sprout/ReadMe.md

-# Device Tree for Nokia 6.1 Plus
+## Device Tree for Nokia 6.1 Plus

+Attempting to bring-up from scratch

+Brick counter: 0

 The Nokia 6.1 Plus/Nokia X6 (codenamed _"Dragon"_, TLA _"DRG_sprout"_) is a mid-range smartphone from Nokia.
 It was released in July 2018.